BY: JULIAN AND RYAN B.

 Human Impact (Good)

 Don’t always think that all humans are bad just for destroying and ecosystem.
 Some humans like the government are good and want to save the ecosystem.
-They send out farmers to work there, stop poaching, plant food for the animals, banning hunters, and creating National Parks to make animals have more enjoyment.
+They send out farmers to work there, stop poaching, plant food for the animals, banning hunters, and creating National Parks to help animals survive.

 Creation of the Himalayas